flarkflarkflark/THEMEwerk-reaper/README.md

 # THEMEwerk

-**THEMEwerk** is a fast, live theme browser for REAPER.
+THEMEwerk is a live local theme browser for REAPER.
+Click a theme, see it instantly, and browse your ColorThemes folder without friction, instead of digging through menus and submenus...

-Instead of digging through menus and submenus, THEMEwerk turns theme browsing into a live workflow.
-Explore your local `ColorThemes` directory with immediate visual feedback.

 <p align="center">
   <img src="docs/Screenshot.png" alt="THEMEwerk screenshot" width="50%"><br>